boschresearch/image-render-setup/docs/source/install_development.md

 Open a terminal in the `image-render-setup` folder.

 :::{admonition} Windows
-If the base Conda envrionment is not active run `.\scripts\CondaActivate.ps1` if `conda activate base` does not work.
+If the base Conda environment is not active run `.\scripts\CondaActivate.ps1` if `conda activate base` does not work.
 :::

 Now install the Catharsys system with the command: